neondatabase/website/content/use-cases/database-per-tenant.md

 - **Meeting strict data privacy requirements**: If you’re operating a B2B SaaS platform with customers in regulated industries, they may require maximum data isolation at the instance level.
 A database-per-user approach allows you to meet these stringent data privacy demands by offering each customer their own isolated database.
 - **Complying with regional data regulations**: In cases where data regulations require customer data to be stored within specific regions, creating separate databases in each region provides a straightforward path to compliance.

-## Scaling database-per-user architectures in AWS: why is not a good idea
+## Scaling database-per-user architectures in AWS is not a good idea

 Scaling database per tenant architectures in managed Postgres solutions (e.g. Amazon RDS) is hard.
 If you fit thousands of databases inside a single RDS instance, this instance becomes a single point of failure, and it gets slow and hard to maintain.
 If you try to manage thousands of small instances in AWS, you start needing a dedicated DevOps team to handle the logistics.
 Plus, costs skyrocket.